cstjean/ScikitLearn.jl/README.md

 [scikit-learn](http://scikit-learn.org/stable/).
 It supports both models defined in Julia and those of the [scikit-learn library](http://scikit-learn.org/stable/modules/classes.html).

-Disclaimer: ScikitLearn.jl is derived from and shares code with [scikit-learn](http://scikit-learn.org/stable/), but it is not an official part of that project.
+Disclaimer: ScikitLearn.jl is derived and borrows code from [scikit-learn](http://scikit-learn.org/stable/), but it is not an official part of that project.
+It is licensed under [BSD-3](LICENSE).

 ## Installation